 The partners of the Alliance agree to respect, in letter and in spirit, the statutes of the Alliance in addition to these Bylaws, and to submit to all their provisions and the decisions taken by the President of the Alliance in the context of the exercise of his/her powers.

 The common obligation of all the partners of the Alliance is to participate to the primary objective of the Alliance, namely the development of the OpenAirInterface open-source software packages.

 Any partner, be they member of the Board of Directors or otherwise, with the exception of the founding member, may be excluded from the Alliance in the event that they are in serious breach of their obligations or if they cause or threaten to cause serious harm to the functioning of the Alliance.
 Exclusion shall be pronounced by the Board of Directors.
 The vote is carried out in accordance with the directives described in Article 6 of the statutes, which specify that:

 - Should the offending partner be a member of the Board of Directors, they will not participate in the vote.

 - The resources provided to the Alliance by the offending partner will continue to remain available to the Alliance for a duration allowing for proper completion of the work in progress and compatible with the general activities of the Alliance.

 7.3 – Change of Membership Class

 Any member may change its membership class from one year to the next (strategic, associate or ordinary partner) as a function of its contribution to the Alliance.

 Article 8 – Intellectual Property

-If required, the ownership of research results and inventions, as well as the distribution of intellectual property rights and their exploitation and use will be determined in the agreement between the Partner and the Alliance (Partnership agreement) and, as the case may be, by any collaborative agreements signed between the Partner and the Alliance.
+If required, the ownership of research results and inventions, as well as the distribution of intellectual property rights and their exploitation and use will be determined by a written agreement between the Partner and the Alliance (Partnership agreement) at the moment the Partner joins the Alliance and, as the case may be, by any collaborative agreements signed between the Partner and the Alliance.